noorac/noorac/README.md

 ---

 ### 2. [**Pwdgen**](https://github.com/noorac/pwdgen)
 A Python-based password generator that creates strong, customizable passwords.
-This tool is practical and is in use every time I need to create a new password.
+This tool is practical and I use it every time I need to create a new password.

 - **Features**:
   - Adjustable length and complexity.